Adobe Sign Alternative: Sign PDFs Without Adobe

 If you’re a team that needs to send contracts to clients, track who has signed what, collect signatures from multiple parties, and wire it all into a CRM, then Acrobat Sign or another dedicated e-signature platform is the right tool.
 The infrastructure those products provide is genuinely useful at that scale.

 If you’re an individual who needs to sign a PDF (an offer letter, a rental agreement, an NDA, a form from your doctor) and you don’t want to install software, create accounts, or pay a monthly fee to do it, Signegy is the direct answer.
+The same browser-based approach now extends across the rest of the toolkit: merge, split, compress, OCR, watermark, and more.
 It also works well for anyone on a platform that Adobe doesn’t fully support.
 ChromeOS users can’t run Acrobat Reader, Linux users have limited options, and people on locked-down work or school machines often can’t install anything new at all.

 For a broader look at free signing tools, best free e-signature tools lays the main options out side by side.
 If you’re specifically weighing whether a paid e-signature service is worth it, DocuSign alternative covers the most common comparison in that space.